twpayne/chezmoi/assets/chezmoi.io/docs/reference/templates/bitwarden-functions/bitwardenFields.md

-`bitwardenFields` returns structured data retrieved from [Bitwarden](https://bitwarden.com) using the [Bitwarden CLI](https://bitwarden.com/help/cli) (`bw`). *arg*s are passed to `bw get` unchanged, the output from `bw get` is parsed as JSON, and elements of `fields` are returned as a map indexed by each field's `name`.
+`bitwardenFields` returns structured data retrieved from [Bitwarden](https://bitwarden.com) using the [Bitwarden CLI](https://bitwarden.com/help/cli) (`bw`). *arg*s are passed to `bw get` unchanged, the output from `bw get` is parsed as JSON, and the elements of `fields` are returned as a dict indexed by each field's `name`.

-The output from `bw get` is cached so calling `bitwarden` multiple times with the same arguments will only invoke `bw get` once.
+The output from `bw get` is cached so calling `bitwardenFields` multiple times with the same arguments will only invoke `bw get` once.

 !!! example